The holiday season at Disney’s theme parks and resorts is filled with delights for food fans!

 Disney’s Hollywood Studios

-Jingle Bell, Jingle BAM! — a brand new Holiday Spectacular revolving around a search-and-rescue mission for Santa Claus — will make its debut at Disney’s Hollywood Studios this holiday season.
-November 14 – December 31.
+Jingle Bell, Jingle BAM! — a new Holiday Spectacular revolving around a search-and-rescue mission for Santa Claus — made its debut in 2016 and returns for 2017 at Disney’s Hollywood Studios this holiday season.
+November 9 – December 31.

-A Jingle Bell, Jingle BAM!
-Holiday Dessert Party will also be an option for guests to add to their experience including desserts (of course!), specialty beverages, a reserved viewing area, and a pair of 3D HoloSpex® glasses to enhance the show.
+The Jingle Bell, Jingle BAM!
+Holiday Dessert Party is also an option for guests to add to their experience including desserts (of course!), specialty beverages, a reserved viewing area, and a pair of 3D HoloSpex® glasses to enhance the show.
+In 2016, treats included warm cheese fondue with pretzel bread and spiced bread pudding with vanilla ice cream.
+In 2017, delicious eats and specialty drinks will once again keep the party going!

 New Santa Meet and Greet